Sanjiv Chaturvedi: Research projects

+In September, 2025, Research wing of Uttarakhand Forest Department announced a program for celebrating festival of flowering of Rhododendron and Himalayan Cherry, in months of March and October every year on the lines of Cherry festival of Japan.

 Champawat forest scam

 In September 2017, Chaturvedi was ordered by the Uttarakhand government to investigate irregularities in the Champawat Forest Division.
 He discovered the illegal cutting of pine trees, and a resin scam in which money earmarked for resin collection was diverted.
 After Chaturvedi's investigation, the state government planned to charge divisional forest officer A. K. Gupta.
 In February 2020, Gupta was suspended.